Ezaz09/Blog-Diploma-project-/README.md

     - Vue.js

 # How to run
+- Initialize next environment variables:
+    - GMAIL_USERNAME
+    - GMAIL_PASSWORD
+    - JAWSDB_URL

+If you don't want to safe photos on server, You need initialize "CLOUDINARY_URL" and change every call "uploadImageOnServer" to "uploadImageOnCloudinary".

 - After a download, write in "application.properties" url path to your database, username and password.
 This needs to made how for spring.datasource properties and as well as for spring.liquibase properties.
 - Write properties for "Email service" in "application.properties".
 It's needs for sends restore password links to users.